TMHBBV/unbxdocs./docs/Search/manage-search/merchandising-segments.md

 **Netcore Unbxd** provides a platform to create and manage these segments.
 It allows configuring attributes (like location, device, and user type) and custom attributes.

+## What is Segmentation?

+Segmentation categorizes customers into groups based on:

+* Shopping history
+* Geographic location
+* Device type
+* Other behavioral or contextual attributes

+This enables **targeted marketing** and **personalized merchandising** strategies.

 ## Types of Segments

 Segments are defined based on: